imAIgene-Dream3D/BEHAV3D/README.md

 - yaml
 - zoo

+Java installation is required for the functioning of some packages: https://www.java.com/en/download/manual.jsp
 ## Input data
 The current version of the pipeline works with objects (cells or organoids) time-lapse statistics that are aquired by tracking these objects in a commercially available software (Imaris, Oxford Instruments).
 However any type of time-lapse data can be processed with the pipeline, including measruements extract from MTrackJ (Fiji) or others.
 Main feature that is needed are coordinates for the objects and a common ID for the same object that is tracked over time.
 Aditional statistics describing the cell behavior such as speed, displacement are calculated by Imaris, however they can also be calculate by pre-processing algorithms from the cell coordinates.
 Statistics related to the expression of markers of interest (e.g live-dead cell dye) should be included to study the dynamic expression of these overtime.
 For statistics related to distance to organoids, use the *min_intensity in ch X* (corresponding to the channel number created by the Distance transformation Xtension.
 Rename it to be called *dist_org*.